-The recent Informal Geneva Conference, which convened on 27-29 April 2021, aimed at exploring the possibility of finding common ground for the resumption of substantive talks with a view to finding a solution within the framework of the UN Security Council resolutions, the High Level agreements and occasional convergences between the two sides.
-However, Turkey and the Turkish Cypriot leadership, in defiance of the UN Charter and UN resolutions, demanded that any negotiation should focus on the recognition sovereign rights for the Turkish-Cypriot community and reaching a solution based on the recognition of two states.
-A claim that is not only against international law and the terms of the Secretary General's mandate, but also clearly contrary to the will of the Cypriot people.
-With determination and documentation, the President of the Republic of Cyprus responded to the distorting attempts made by the Turkish and Turkish Cypriot sides, proving that the Greek Cypriot side has not only the political will, but also the will to work in order to reach a solution that will finally bring peace and stability in Cyprus and the region.
+The Informal Geneva Conference, which convened on 27-29 April 2021, aimed at finding common ground for the resumption of substantive talks toward achieving a solution, within the framework of the UN Security Council resolutions, the High Level agreements and occasional convergences between the two sides.
+However, Turkey and the Turkish Cypriot leadership, in defiance of UN Security Council and General Assembly resolutions, demanded that any negotiation should have as a prerequisite the recognition of the Turkish Cypriot community's sovereign rights, with the ultimate aim of reaching an agreement based on two separate states.
+This demand, is not only against international law and the terms of the Secretary General's mandate, but also clearly contrary to the will of the Cypriot people.